rancher/terraform-null-rke2-install/README.md

 You will need write access to the filesystem on the server running Terraform.
 If downloading the files from GitHub, then you will need about 3GB storage space available in the 'local_file_path' location (defaults to ./rke2).

-#### Terraform Version

-We specify the Terraform version < 1.6 to avoid potential license issues and version > 1.5.0.

 ## RKE2 Config